Daisy Vanags – University of Bristol, international business management

 Sina Sadrzadeh – University of Bristol, economics and management

 Sina studied economics and management at the University of Bristol.
-In his own time, he has started his own business called Peppercorn, focusing on redistributing surplus food from businesses to local non-profits.
+In his own time, he started his own business called Peppercorn, focusing on redistributing surplus food from businesses to local non-profits.
 Peppercorn has redistributed over 100kg of food to people in need instead of landfills.
 He has won over £10,000 in grant funding for his project and business and personal awards from O2, the University of Bristol and TSB to name a few.
 Sina has also mentored for student start-ups and enjoyed his role as the vice president of the University Entrepreneur Society.
 Sina has undertaken internships at PepsiCo while also being a freelance football journalist, appearing on podcasts and having articles published in magazines and online.
-After winning the award, Sina joined IQ-EQ as a graduate intern.

 Alice Tucker | University of Birmingham | philosophy, religion and ethics Bailey Thane | Newcastle University | business management Cristina Smith | University of Edinburgh | psychology Francesco Galvanetto | University of Oxford | mathematics Kateryna Tarasova | Imperial College London | electrical and electronic engineering Lauren Postlethwaite | Loughborough University | graphic communication and illustration Nicole Xue Jing Yap | London School of Economics and Political Science | management Sina Sadrzadeh | University of Bristol | economics and management